Skip to main content

 Biological Sciences PhD Students

-The faculty-mentored apprentice teaching program is designed to expose each student to a variety of instructional environments including small group instruction in a laboratory setting as well as leading discussion sections and review sessions for lecture courses.
-To achieve this, students assist as a Graduate Instructional Apprentice in a total of three courses during their graduate career, which is equivalent to one year of experience.
-Students are expected to assist in three classes; typically, a lecture course during the second year, a laboratory course in the third year, with choice of a lecture or a laboratory course in the fourth year of the program.
+The teaching program is designed to expose each student to a variety of instructional environments including small group instruction in a laboratory setting as well as leading discussion sections and review sessions for lecture courses.
+To achieve this, students assist as a Teaching Assistant in a total of three courses during their graduate career, which is equivalent to one year of experience.

-A link to the application for the upcoming academic year will be sent via UC San Diego email to all Biological Sciences PhD students who need to complete program requirements to assist as a GIA.
-The application is typically open in June prior to the academic year of the apprenticeship.
-See also Graduate Instructional Apprentice Experience .
+A link to the application for the upcoming academic year will be sent via UC San Diego email to all Biological Sciences PhD students who need to complete program requirements as an IA.
+The application is typically open in June prior to the academic year of the assignment.

 Biological Sciences MS Students

-Students may apply on a quarterly basis.
-Assignments are based on divisional need and are offered solely at the discretion of the Division of Biological Sciences.
+Students may apply on a quarterly and annual basis.
+Assignments are based on divisional need and are offered solely at the discretion of the School of Biological Sciences.
 While an instructor may request a student as an IA, such a request does not guarantee placement, nor does it constitute an offer of apprenticeship or employment.
 See Eligibility requirements below.

 Students from other Departments

-PhD Students from BMS/Neuro/SIO: The Division of Biological Sciences has TA service agreements for doctoral students with the Biomedical Sciences Program, the Department of Neurosciences, and the graduate program at Scripps Institution of Oceanography.
+The School of Biological Sciences has TA service agreements for doctoral students with the Biomedical Sciences Program, the Department of Neurosciences, and the graduate program at Scripps Institution of Oceanography.
 Doctoral students in these programs should contact their graduate coordinator in the spring quarter prior to the academic year in which they would like to assist as a TA to inquire about eligibility and the application cycle.
 The application for students in these identified programs is typically open in June prior to the academic year.

-All assignments are based on divisional need and are offered solely at the discretion of the Division of Biological Sciences.
+All assignments are based on instructional needs and are offered solely at the discretion of the School of Biological Sciences.
 While an instructor may request a student as an IA, such a request does not guarantee placement, nor does it constitute an offer of apprenticeship or employment.

 Non-Students

-Biological Sciences has a large pool of applicants within the division, both master’s and doctoral students, from which IA positions are staffed.
-The number of applicants far exceeds the number of open positions, so hiring of IAs from outside the division is rare.
-At this time, the Division of Biological Sciences is not accepting applications from non-students.
+Biological Sciences has a large pool of applicants within the School, both master's and doctoral students, from which IA positions are staffed.
+The number of applicants far exceeds the number of open positions, so hiring of IAs from outside the School is rare.
+At this time, the School of Biological Sciences is not accepting applications from non-students.

 Undergraduate Students